MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/Set-PSReadlineOption.md

 ### -PromptText

-When there is a parse error, PSReadLine changes a part of the prompt red.
-PSReadLine analyzes your prompt function to determine how to change only the color of part of your prompt.
-This analysis is not 100% reliable.
+When there's a parse error, **PSReadLine** changes a part of the prompt red. **PSReadLine** analyzes your prompt function to determine how to change only the color of part of your prompt.
+This analysis isn't 100% reliable.

-Use this option if PSReadLine is changing your prompt in surprising ways, be sure to include any trailing whitespace.
+Use this option if **PSReadLine** is changing your prompt in unexpected ways.
+Include any trailing whitespace.

-For example, if my prompt function looked like:
+For example, if your prompt function looked like the following example:

 `function prompt { Write-Host -NoNewLine -ForegroundColor Yellow "$pwd"; return "# " }`